 The company places great importance on communication with its shareholders.
-The board welcomes investors to attend the AGM (except for the forthcoming AGM in June 2021) and encourages questions and discussions on all aspects of performance and governance, including remuneration issues.
+The board welcomes investors to attend the AGM and encourages questions and discussions on all aspects of performance and governance, including remuneration issues.
 The company can confirm that it is aware of negative views being expressed by shareholders in relation to its policy on Directors' remuneration.

-It is intended that this policy will continue for the year ending 31 December 2021 and until the Annual General Meeting of the company held in 2023.
+It is intended that this policy will continue for the year ending 31 December 2022 and until the Annual General Meeting of the company held in 2023.

-The Directors' Remuneration Report 2020 was approved by the Board and signed on its behalf by:
+The Directors' Remuneration Report 2021 was approved by the Board and signed on its behalf by: